hrydgard/ppsspp/README.md

 Written by Henrik Rydgård

-Released under the GPL 2.0 in November 2012
+Originally released under the GPL 2.0 (and later) in November 2012

 Official website:
 http://www.ppsspp.org/